AlbinTheander/vsc-typingspeed/README.md

 ## Release Notes

-Users appreciate release notes as you update your extension.
+These are a short overview of the progross.
+For a more details, check out the [changelog](CHANGELOG.md)

+### 0.0.2

+Speed counter resets after not typing for two seconds.

 ### 0.0.1

 Initial release of typing speed.
 Shows "XXX cpm" in the status bar.

-### 0.0.2

-Speed counter resets after not typing for two seconds.

 **Enjoy!**